HamzaMalikProjects/CMN432-Communication-in-the-Engineering-Professions/README.md

 ## ⚠️ Policy 60 – Academic Integrity

-All work in this repository is intended for reference and educational purposes only.
-Students must adhere to [Policy 60 – Academic Integrity](https://www.torontomu.ca/senate/policies/pol60.pdf).
-Unauthorized use, copying, or submission of this material as original work may lead to academic misconduct proceedings.
+All work in this repository complies with Toronto Metropolitan University’s Senate Policy 60 – Academic Integrity.
+These materials are original, created solely for academic purposes, and reflect ethical academic conduct.

+Students currently enrolled in this course are expected to strictly follow Policy 60.
+Use of this repository is intended to support learning and must not violate course or institutional academic standards.

 ---

-© 2025 Hamza Malik
+© 2023 Hamza Malik